What Is Lymphadenopathy?

 Causes: Inflammation of the intestinal tract is not something we can see with the naked eye.
 An ultrasound or other advanced imaging will be able to visualize thickened intestines, often in addition to enlarged lymph nodes of the GI tract.
 The exact cause is unknown but thought to be an immune-mediated disease.

-Symptoms: Because the lymph nodes near the intestinal tract are within the abdomen, oftentimes, a veterinarian will be unable to feel these abnormalities, sometimes depending on how thin your cat is.
-Your cat may have vomiting and/or diarrhea—some cats become anorexic, or have a decreased appetite and weight loss.
+Signs: Because the lymph nodes near the intestinal tract are within the abdomen, oftentimes, a veterinarian will be unable to feel these abnormalities, sometimes depending on how thin your cat is.
+Your cat may have vomiting and/or diarrhea—some cats become anorexic or have a decreased appetite and weight loss.
 It can be very challenging to distinguish between IBD and Lymphoma of the intestines, in which case advanced testing is often needed.

 Care: Steroids, and what are called immune-suppressive medications, are the main treatments for IBD.
 Your veterinarian may also want to put your cat on a special prescription diet.
 These medications are most commonly given as oral medications at home, though some cats may be treated with injections in the hospital.
 Once treatment is started, your cat will be on medications for the rest of their life.
 The hope is to get your cat to the lowest effective dose of medications, but often these medications can never be stopped completely.

 Lymphadenopathy, or enlarged lymph nodes, can occur for a number of reasons in cats.
 Some causes are completely treatable and curable, such as bacterial infection or abscess.
 Other causes, such as the viruses FeLV and FIV, cannot be cured.
 Your cat may be able to receive treatment to help keep them comfortable, and while the lymph nodes may become smaller, they may have that disease for their entire life.